ericf/css-mediaquery/README.md

 console.log(isMatch); // => true
 ```

+The values specified to check a media query string against should be thought of
+as if they are the current state of a device/browser.
+A `type` value _must_ be
+specified, and it can _not_ be `"all"`.

 ### Parsing

 Existing CSS Parsers don't do a great job at parsing the details of media